jsonleex/raycast-git-repos/README.md

-# Repo Manager
+# Git Repos

-This extension works for local Repo Management
+Manage your local git repos in Raycast.